The Royal Card is the multi-purpose photo ID card for all students, faculty

 - Closing Account; Refunds; Returns.
 The Royal Card Account will be closed automatically in due course if the Holder ceases to be a student of The University of Scranton.
 At the time the account is closed the Royal Card Office will transfer any remaining account balance to the student's account receivable.
 Goods and services purchased and debited to a Royal Card Account may be returned according to return policies at the location where the purchase was made; if such return is permitted, the Holder's account will be credited for the appropriate amount.
 The Holder understands and agrees that no cash refunds or withdrawals may be made to the Holder.

 - Error Resolution.
-In case of errors or questions regarding your Royal Card Account, contact the Royal Card Office as soon as you can, if you think your statement or receipt is wrong or if you need more information about a transaction listed on the statement or receipt.
+In case of errors or questions regarding your Royal Card Account, contact the Technology Support Center as soon as you can, if you think your statement or receipt is wrong or if you need more information about a transaction listed on the statement or receipt.
 We must hear from you no later than 60 days after we sent you the first statement on which the problem or error appeared.
 (1) Tell us your name and account number; (2) describe the error or transaction you are unsure about and explain as clearly as you can why you believe it is an error or why you need more information, (3) Tell us the dollar amount of the suspected error.
 If you tell us orally, we may require that you send us your complaint or question in writing within 10 business days.
 We will tell you the results of our investigation within 10 business days after we hear from you and will correct any error promptly.
 If we need more time, however, we may take up to 45 days to investigate your complaint or question.
 If we decide that there was no error, we will send you a written explanation within three business days after we finish our investigation.
 You may ask for copies of the documentation that we used in our investigation.